liana-gukasyan/cv-test/README.md

 1. Go to your repository on GitHub
 2. Navigate to Settings > Pages
-3. Under "Source", select "Deploy from a branch"
+3. Under "Source", select "GitHub Actions"
-4. Select the `gh-pages` branch and the root folder
+4. If prompted, select the "Static HTML" workflow
-5. Click Save
+5. Click "Configure" and commit the workflow file to your repository

 ## Customization